gift-surg/RabbitBrainAnalysis/README.md

 #### How to use - add new scans to the database:

 + Update the log of the received files in the root of rabbit analysis in Emporium.
-+ Follow existing folder structure (see under notes) and store the .zip in the appropriate place.
++ Follow existing folder structure (see under `notes`) and store the .zip in the appropriate place.
-+ Rename the zip to only the filename (following the exising structure).
++ Rename the zip to only the filename (following the existing structure).

 #### How to use - elaborate the newly acquired subject: